ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_stateful_api.rst

 Ivy Stateful API
 ================

-Here we explain how Ivy’s stateful API builds on the functional API and the :class:`ivy.Container` class to provide other convenient classes in the form of optimizers, network layers and custom trainable modules, which help get your ML projects up and running very quickly!
+Here we explain how Ivy's stateful API builds on the functional API and the :class:`ivy.Container` class to provide other convenient classes in the form of optimizers, network layers and custom trainable modules, which help get your ML projects up and running very quickly!

-So, without further ado, let’s walk through what the stateful API has to offer!
+So, without further ado, let's walk through what the stateful API has to offer!

 Modules
 -------